Employability in West Lothian

 West Lothian Third Sector Employability Forum

-The West Lothian Third Sector Employability Forum is open to local third sector organisations that provide employability services.
+VSGWL coordinates the Third Sector Employability Forum to bring together local third sector organisations involved in employability and community support.

 The Forum is currently chaired by Alan McCloskey (Interim Chair).